openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/04-create-web.md

 `curl -s http://localhost:8080/fruits | jq`{{execute T2}}

-> Note you may need to click the command again, if it didn't execute in the new Terminal window
+> Note you may need to click the command again, if it didn't execute in the new Terminal window.

+> Note that we pass the output to the `jq` utility which prints nicely-formatted JSON.

 You should see: